Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Methods

-To reduce the effect of loss in the distribution protocol, an efficient GHZ state distribution scheme was proposed by Shimizu et. al. \cite{shimizughz}.
+To reduce the effect of loss without using advanced quantum repeaters, an efficient GHZ state distribution scheme was proposed in \cite{shimizughz}.
 The probability of success scales as $\eta^{\frac{M}{2}}$, which is a quadratic improvement with respect to the direct transmission.
 This method can be applied to an arbitrary even number of users $\textit{M}$.
-Here, we consider $\textit{M}=4$ stations which sense $\textit{d}=4$ parameters.
+Here, we consider $\textit{M}=4$ stations which estimate $\textit{d}=4$ local parameters.